frankframework/frank-manual/docs/source/index.rst

-Welcome to Ibis4Gorilla's superb and special documentation!
+Welcome to the Framework docs!
 ===========================================================